MetTap/MetTap/README.md

 In this section, we show how MetTap can be used to specify rules with timing constraints and verify whether applications execute correctly in home-based IoT system.
 ## How to use ?

+Note: You should make sure that all the softwares have been installed and can be used normally.